 I’m sorry I haven’t a clue

 Let them ring one bell to an even rhythm then turn the sound off for several blows and see if they have maintained the beat.
-Alternatively you can turn the screen off if they are watching it, in order to see how they manage without.
+Alternatively you can turn the screen off if they are watching it in order to see how they manage without.

 Two bells are rung at the same time.
 The learner’s bell is silent and the learner tries to ring in time with an experienced ringer on the other bell.
 This helps the learner get used to the feel and movement of ringing.
+Not an exercise to be performed on open bells!

 It is also possible to practise raising and lowering, as the latest versions of the software can drop from double clappering to single clappering as the bell lowers, in a somewhat realistic way, if a ‘bottom dead centre’ sensor system is used.
 However, it is not possible to mimic chiming.